zonghan-zhang/SIM/README.md

 python case-study.py
 ```

-Our result shows that the proposed lightweighted plugin can improve SOTA model by a significant margin
+Our result shows that the proposed lightweighted plugin can improve SOTA model (red) by a significant margin (blue)

 [<img src="performance.png" width="500" />](performance.png)